Beaver-Notes/Beaver-Docs/_docs/Beaver Notes/Dev/Building-Plugins.md

 position: 10
 ---

-Beaver Notes supports a plugin system that lets you extend the app on both the **app plane** (notes, folders, labels, settings) and the **editor plane** (Tiptap extensions, slash commands, toolbar items).
+Beaver Notes supports a plugin system that lets you extend the app on both the **app plane** (notes, folders, labels, settings, network, filesystem) and the **editor plane** (Tiptap extensions, slash commands, toolbar items).
 Plugins are distributed as `.beax` files: standard zip archives containing a manifest and bundled JavaScript.

 ## Quick Start